The Daily Parker

 Politics, Weather, Photography, and the Dog

-Welcome to a special stop on the Brews and Choos project.
+Welcome to stop #129 on the Brews and Choos project.

 Would hang out with friends?
 Yes